jcinis/jcinis/README.md

 I'm Jessey White-Cinis, aka jcinis, aka alphadecay, aka mindthealgorithm aka basic.fail

 I'm easy to find everywhere by the cannonical handle of 'jcinis' and attempt to keep https://j.cin.is relatively current to my whereabouts mentally and physically.
+I love a good brain-dance and a cup of tea, so feel free to email me for a call or socially-distanced hang.

 ### Transmissions from The Void